-In the two and a half years since the first edition appeared, events have unfolded as predicted.
-In 2005 the consensus among forecasters was that the boom in house prices would cool to an annual 2 or 3% rise over the following years.
-In fact, in keeping with the ‘winner’s curse’ phase of the cycle described by the author, prices have risen by more than 10% per annum in Britain.
+In the two and a half years since the first edition appeared (April 2005), events have unfolded as predicted.
+Then the consensus among forecasters was that the boom in house prices would cool to an annual 2 or 3% rise over the following years.
+In fact, in keeping with the ‘winner’s curse’ phase of the cycle described by the author, prices rose by more than 10% per annum in Britain.

 Harrison’s first book, The Power in the Land, predicted the early 1990s recession.
-Boom Bust, warned that investing in property is not always a safe bet, because the market is subject to a sharp downturn at the end of a remarkably regular 18-year cycle.
-If history repeats, the next tipping point is due at end of 2007 or early 2008.
-This forecast is based on a careful study of the evidence from property markets, not only in the UK, over the last 200 years.
-If he is right, Gordon Brown’s claim, made in his 2007 Budget speech, that ‘we will never return to the old boom and bust’ will be proved false.
+Boom Bust, warned that investing in property is not always a safe bet, because the housing market is subject to a sharp downturn at the end of a remarkably regular 18-year cycle.
+The crash of 2007/8 occurred exactly as predicted.
+His forecast was based on a careful study of the evidence from property markets in many countries over the last 200 years.
+Gordon Brown’s claim, last made in his 2007 Budget speech, that ‘we will never return to the old boom and bust’ has been proved false.

 The author reveals that the government’s monetary policy only has a marginal impact on land speculation, but as the Bank of England raises interest rates to curb house price inflation, the main victim is the first-time buyer and the productive economy, especially small businesses.
-The only way to neutralise the boom bust cycle is through a reform of taxation, he claims.
+The only way to neutralise the boom bust cycle in the housing market is through a reform of taxation, he claims.